amkherad/ShellScript/README.md

       echo (fileName);
   }

-  //the code above will prevent to query the file system twice, but as said before using arrays will generate hacks, so the generated code might not be as good as expected.
+  //the code above will prevent to query the file system twice, but as said before using arrays will generate hacks,
+  //so the generated code might not be as good as expected.

   //now iterating directory's files by querying file system separately. foreach (string fileName in Directory.GetFiles("Path-To-Directory")) {